Elastic anisotropy in heterogeneous materials: Introduction

+In the backdrop of the inadequacies of the above anisotropy indices, the following measures have been predominantly used in anisotropy quantification in single crystals.

-(a) Universal anisotropy index $A^{U}$ \cite{ranganathan2008} that considers the tensorial nature of the stiffness tensor by relating anisotropy to the Euclidean distance between the Voigt ($C^V$) and Reuss bounds ($C^R$) on spatially uniformly distributed aggregate of a single crystal. $A^{U}$ is a scalar that can be expressed in terms of bulk ($\kappa$) and shear moduli ($\mu$) in the following form.
+(a) Universal anisotropy index $A^{U}$ that considers the tensorial nature of the stiffness tensor by relating anisotropy to the Euclidean distance between the Voigt ($C^V$) and Reuss bounds ($C^R$) of the stiffness tensor of a spatially uniformly distributed aggregate of a single crystal \cite{ranganathan2008}. $A^{U}$ is a scalar that can be expressed in terms of bulk ($\kappa$) and shear moduli ($\mu$) of a single crystal in the following form.

 Superscript $V$ and $R$ represent the Voigt and Reuss bounds obtained by ensemble average of randomly oriented crystals.
 Isotropic crystals have $A^U=0$ and any deviation from zero indicates anisotropy.
-The limitation of $A^{U}$ is that it is a relative measure of anisotropy.

-(b) The relative nature of $A^U$ can be overcome by considering the log-Euclidean distance between the Voigt and Reuss bounds leading to an absolute anisotropy index $A^L$ in the following form \cite{kube2016a}.
+(b) Log-Euclidean anisotropy index $A^L$ that relates anisotropy to the log-Euclidean distance between the Voigt ($C^V$) and Reuss bounds ($C^R$) of the stiffness tensor of a spatially uniformly distributed aggregate of a single crystal \cite{kube2016a} in the following form.

 $A^L$ becomes zero for isotropic crystals and any deviation for zero indicates the extent of anisotropy that is valid for any crystal class.
 Additionally, $A^{L}$ being an absolute measure of anisotropy, the degree of anisotropy is comparable across crystals.